SiblanHoro/Pizza_Sales_SQL_p2/README.md

 **Level**: Intermediate
 **Database**: `PizzaHut

 In this project, we aim to analyze pizza sales data using SQL to extract valuable insights.
 By examining sales patterns, identifying customer preferences, and understanding revenue trends, we can provide actionable recommendations to improve business performance.
 SQL will help us effciently query large datasets, perform cleaning, and generate reports for better decision-making.
-This analysis can assist in optimizing inventory inventory, tailoring market strategies and customer satisfaction.
+This analysis can assist in optimizing inventory, tailoring market strategies and customer satisfaction.
  `
 ## Objectives